jqhoogland/rationalia-starter/LW/Concepts/Robot.md

 ## [debategraph.org](http://debategraph.org/)

-Summary: This... is pretty much exactly what we were looking for, isn't it?
+Summary: This… is pretty much exactly what we were looking for, isn't it?
 Though it doesn't do anything with probabilities.

 - first mentioned:
     - [a comment by Peer Infinity](http://lesswrong.com/lw/1qq/debate_tools_an_experience_report/20v5)